randallard/correspondence-games/PRPs/verify-storage-and-anti-cheat-task.md

 3. Server-side move validation
 4. Implement full checksum verification for localStorage

+**Architectural Insight** (User's Observation):
+The user noted: "I wonder if this is how it will behave anyway if we integrate all the other aspects of the framework that we designed but didn't use."

+**Answer**: YES!
+The full PRD-compliant localStorage-first architecture would provide this behavior automatically:
+- localStorage would be source of truth for player's own choices
+- URLs would only contain opponent's latest move (delta)
+- App would load localStorage → see player already chose → show locked choice
+- No need for explicit choice-lock UI conditional logic

+**Current approach**: Explicit choice-locking is necessary because current implementation stores NO state in localStorage (all state in URL).
+This is a "bridge solution" that adds the desired behavior without full architecture refactor.

 **Trade-offs Made**:
 - ✅ Simplicity over perfect security (acceptable for trust-based games)
 - ✅ Client-side only (no server required)
 - ✅ Quick implementation (reuses existing patterns)
+- ✅ Bridge solution until full PRD migration
 - ❌ Not foolproof (determined attacker can bypass)

 ---